ale3665/Irrelevant-Pixel-Image-Mask-Generator-Tool/README.md

-# Irrelevant-Pixel-Image-Mask-Generator-Tool
-Research Project about Irrelevant Pixel Image-Mask Generator Tool.

-# Irrelevant Pixel Mask Generator (IPMGs)
+# Irrelevant Pixel Image Mask Generator Tool

 This project generates various types of masks on input images using different image processing techniques.
 It includes techniques like **Saliency Map**, **Background Subtraction**, **Edge Detection**, **Mask R-CNN**, and **DeepLabV3** to highlight or remove irrelevant pixel areas in an image.
 The application is built with **Streamlit** and supports easy setup using a virtual environment.